 The impact of access to reliable potable water supply in municipalities is positive.
-The intensity of the impact is assessed as https://doi.org/10.10/ as the impact of households that will be connected to the networks of the public operator EPAL.
+The intensity of the impact is assessed as high due to the number of households that will be connected to the networks of the public operator EPAL.
 The impact extended is regional, as it will facilitate access to drink water for a large number of people living in the eastern part of Luanda province.
-The impact is expected to be permanent.org/, as the facilities will operate 24 hours a day, 365 days a year and for many years.
+The impact is expected to be permanent, as the facilities will operate 24 hours a day, 365 days a year and for many years.
 The sensitivity is high and the significance of the impact is major.